okayteakay/MAUD-Visualizer/README.md

 <h3 align="center">A visualization pipeline specifically made for visualizing ground truth and predictions on the Merger & Acquisition Understanding Dataset</h3>

-- Run on public website - [https://okayteakay.github.io/MAUD-Visualizer/](https://okayteakay.github.io/MAUD-Visualizer/)
+- RUN ON PUBLIC WEBSITE - [https://okayteakay.github.io/MAUD-Visualizer/](https://okayteakay.github.io/MAUD-Visualizer/)

+- OR RUN LOCALLY
-- OR Run locally **1.
-Download and install XAMPP (Recommended) 2.
-Put the project folder “MAUD-Visualizer under “xampp/htdocs/” 3.
-Open XAMPP Control Panel Start Apache service 4.
-Access http://localhost/MAUD-Visualizer/ in Google Chrome to open the website.**
+- **1. Download and install XAMPP (Recommended)**
+- **2. Put the project folder “MAUD-Visualizer under “xampp/htdocs/”**
+- **3. Open XAMPP Control Panel Start Apache service**
+- **4. Access [http://localhost/MAUD-Visualizer/](http://localhost/MAUD-Visualizer/) in Google Chrome to open the website.**

+- USAGE
-- Usage **For now, use a contract .csv file from MarkupMnA, pass it through highlighted_path_finder.py, then input the .csv file.**
+- **For now, use a contract .csv file from MarkupMnA, pass it through highlighted_path_finder.py, then input the .csv file.**

 - For queries, reach out at **tayyibah@nyu.edu**